hanabi/hanabi.github.io/variant-specific/Pink.md

 * Due to the nature of pink cards being touched by a lot of different kinds of clues, they are a bit easier to duplicate than a normal suit, or even a rainbow suit.
 * However, just like any other suit, *Good Touch Principle* still applies to pink cards.
 Players should:
-  1) do their best to not duplicate pink cards and
+  1) do their best to not duplicate pink cards
   2) assume by default that the remaining pink cards in their hand are "good"

 ### Pink Tempo Clues